 Benefits of SSL Certificate

-- Encrypt website and secure communication between browser and server
+- Secure communication between browser and server

 - Protects user’s sensitive information

 - Allows users to make transactions without any risk of data theft